shivharis/turtlebot3_wiki/docs/source/navigation.rst

 ..
 NOTE:: This instruction was tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame`` version.

 ..
-TIP:: Terminal is opened to go to the Ubuntu search icon, type "Terminal" or use Ctrl-Alt-T.

-..
 WARNING:: Make sure that the step :ref:`[Bringup]<chapter_bringup>` was carried on previously to follow the instructions.

 ..
 WARNING:: The navigation uses the map data created in the step :ref:`[SLAM]<chapter_slam>`.
 Check if the previous step is not done yet.